Fillable structures on negative-definite Seifert fibred spaces: The full path and the height function

-In what follows we denote by $Q$ the intersection form of $P$.
-In the basis $\{[S_1],...,[S_{|\Gamma|}]\}$ one has that $Q_{ij}= [S_i]\cdot[S_j]=|S_i\pitchfork S_j|$.
-Rephrasing \cite{OSz-fullpath} we say that a characteristic vector $V$: \begin{itemize} \item \emph{initiates} its full path if $m(i)+2\leq v_i\leq-m(i)$ for each $i=1,...,|\Gamma|$; \item \emph{terminates} its full path if $m(i)\leq v_i\leq-m(i)-2$ for each $i=1,...,|\Gamma|$; \item originates a \emph{step} to $V'=V+2\text{PD}[S_j]$ if $v_j=-m(j)$ for some $j$; \item makes its full path \emph{drop out} if $|v_i|>-m(i)$ for some $i$. \end{itemize} Two vectors are in the same full path if there is a finite sequence of steps from one to the other.
-When a full path contains both an initial and a terminal vector, and it does not drop out, we say that it \emph{ends correctly}. \begin{teo}[Ozsv\'ath-Szab\'o, N\'emethi] Let $Y$ be a three-manifold presented by an almost-rational graph.
+\begin{teo}[Ozsv\'ath-Szab\'o, N\'emethi] Let $Y$ be a three-manifold presented by an almost-rational graph.
 Then the correction term $d:=d(Y,\s)$ is the maximal Maslov grading of a non-zero homogeneous element in $HF^-(Y,\s)$.
 Furthermore, the equivalence classes of vectors (the full paths) generate $HF^-(Y)$ as an $\F[U]$-module; among these, the full paths that end correctly form a basis of $HF^-(Y)/U\cdot HF^-(Y)$ as an $\F$-vector space. \end{teo} \begin{proof} Ozsv\'ath and Szab\'o \cite[Theorem 1.2 and Proposition 3.2]{OSz-fullpath} and N\'emethi \cite[Theorem 8.3]{Nemethi0} show that the kernel of the $U$-multiplication $\Ker U\subset HF^+(-Y)$ is dual to the vector space spanned by the full paths that end correctly.
 The fact that $\Ker U\simeq HF^-(Y)/U\cdot HF^-(Y)$ follows from the canonical duality $HF^+(-Y)\simeq HF^-(Y)^\bullet$ established in \cite[Proposition 2.5]{OSz-involution}, see also Subsection \ref{subsection:duality} below. \end{proof}

 Take $\{[D_1],...,[D_{|\Gamma|}]\}$ the basis of $H_2(P,Y;\Z)$ given by the duals of the spheres $S_i$'s, and consider $\{e_1,...,e_{|\Gamma|}\}$ the canonical basis of $H^2(P;\Z)\simeq\Z^{|\Gamma|}$, identified through Poincar\'e duality with the previous one.
 Fix $\mathfrak u\in\Spin^c(P)$, with respect to these bases one has $c_1^2(\mathfrak u)[P]:=V^TQ^{-1}V$ for the characteristic vector $V$ corresponding to $c_1(\mathfrak u)$.
 Then by \cite[Equation (3)]{OSz-fullpath} it follows that the Maslov grading of $V$ is given by $M(V)=\frac{V^TQ^{-1}V+|\Gamma|}{4}$.